pip-services/pip-services-docs/content/en/golang/mqtt/queues/mqtt_message_queue.md

 #### ToMessage
-If the message has no data, it returns null.
+If the message has no data, it returns nil.
 Otherwise, it returns the message.

 > (c [*MqttMessageQueue]()) toMessage(msg mqtt.Message) ([*MessageEnvelope](../../../messaging/queues/message_envelope), error)